seann999/dodge_tfjs/README.md

 On the webpage, hyperparameters can be edited at the bottom.

+Notes:
-Note: Currently, resetting and restarting the agent seems to cause a small memory leak.
+* Resetting and restarting the agent seems to cause a small memory leak.
 Refreshing the page is recommended if this causes any problems.

-Note: Currently, training will pause if the browser tab loses focus (depends on setTimeout).
+* Training will pause if the browser tab loses focus (depends on setTimeout).
+* On default settings, the agent usually starts performing better at around 100 episodes.
+* May not work correctly on some platforms/browsers.
+For example, for some reason, I have seen it not work with Chrome on Ubuntu 16.04, while it did with Firefox.

 [Webpage](http://web.sfc.keio.ac.jp/~t15704yn/falling/index.html)